Jster42/dispatcharr-ha-addon/docs/USING_NAS_MOUNT.md

 Home Assistant typically mounts network shares under `/media/` or `/mnt/`.

-Your `nas_data` mount is likely at one of these locations:
+If you see `nas_data` in Home Assistant's media browser (e.g., `media-source://media_source/local/nas_data`), it's configured as a media source and is likely mounted at one of these locations:
 - `/media/nas_data`
 - `/mnt/nas_data`
 - `/share/nas_data`
+- `/config/media/nas_data` (if configured as a local media source)

 ## Checking Your Mount Location